For reader’s information.

 Alex Salmond has always insisted he is innocent of all the charges, including the curious one tacked on the end of the list, a fracas at Edinburgh Airport.
 (It was over “inappropriate behavior” in a corridor his bodyguard-driver claims never happened.)
 For the one politician to secure for the people of Scotland the first fully democratic plebiscite on our future, he gets the respect of the last word in this introduction.

 “The only thing that I can say is, I refute absolutely these allegations of criminality and I will defend myself to the utmost in court.
-I’ve got great faith in the court system in Scotland – that is where I will state my case.”
+I’ve got great faith in the court system in Scotland – where I’ll state my case.”

 The trial as it is reported

 Please Note: For ease of following evidence, each week’s record is moved to a separate blog.
 When the trial is over and the judge has published her adjudication, the record here will be erased.
 Unless a Guilty verdict followed by an appeal, the record published here will be redundant.
 If Not Guilty or Not Proven, the Court will publish the record of the case together with the judge’s summing up.

 a.
 The Jury was sent home at the weekend; they and Alex Salmond return to court today, the likelihood a verdict will be reached in hours.
 Please check in for updates from 10am.